lino-framework/book/docs/specs/index.rst

 This section contains :doc:`technical specifications </dev/specs>` for the modules of the Lino framework maintained by the Lino team.

+It has individual subsections for every Lino application maintained by the Lino team.
+It also has general topic guides and plugin descriptions for functionalities that are shared among several applications.

 Core plugins
 ============